GnikDroy/AnimeTV/README.md

 flutter test
 ```

 Currently, only the scraper has unit tests.
-If you would like to write the tests for, start an issue.
+If you would like to write the tests, start an issue.
 Please make sure the tests are meaningful!
 I do not want to over-engineer a volatile app (I obviously don't own the server).

 ## Contributing